-During the calendar year ended December 31, 2023, the Board held two meetings, which were attended by each Board member.
-The independent board members also held an additional meeting where board members except for Richard Warke were invited due to conflict relating to the discussion matters.
+During the calendar year ended December 31, 2024, the Board held three meetings, which were attended by each Board member.

 Term Limits

 The directors of the Company are elected annually and hold office until the next annual meeting of Shareholders or until their successors are elected or appointed.
 No term limits have been adopted for directors so far.
 However, the Company may consider adopting term limits for directors in the future.